StSchnell/Data-Center-Automation/README.md

 <p align="center"><img src="images/newspaperSeller.png"></p>

-## VMware Aria Automation
+## VMware Cloud Foundation (VCF) Automation

-VMware Aria is a data center management platform that offers consistent handling of applications, infrastructures and services across different kind of clouds with a single common data model.
-A part of it is [VMware Aria Automation](https://www.vmware.com/products/aria-automation.html), a workflow automation platform with which complex data center infrastructure tasks can be automated or extended.
+VCF contains is a data center management platform that offers consistent handling of applications, infrastructures and services across different kind of clouds with a single common data model.
+A part of it is [VCF Automation](https://www.vmware.com/products/cloud-infrastructure/cloud-foundation-automation), a workflow automation platform with which complex data center infrastructure tasks can be automated or extended.

-Four runtime environments are offered in VMware Aria Automation:
+Four runtime environments are offered in VCF Automation:
 * JavaScript with [Rhino engine](https://github.com/mozilla/rhino/),
 * [Node.js](https://nodejs.org),
 * PowerShell with PowerCLI and